idaholab/moose/modules/electromagnetics/doc/content/source/functions/HelmholtzTestFunc.md

 !style halign=left
-This function object calculates the complex analytical solution used in a convergence study for the implemented Helmholtz wave equation in ELK.
+This function object calculates the complex analytical solution used in a convergence study for the implemented Helmholtz wave equation in the electromagnetics module.
 Specifically, the following PDE for a 1D domain extending from $x = [0, L]$:

 \begin{equation}
     k \frac{\text{d}^2 u(x)}{\text{d} x^2} + c(x)^2 u(x) = 0